The Ultimate Fighter: American Top Team vs. Blackzilians Finale: Predictions & Analysis

 A few statistical edges stand out.
 Smith throws significantly more leather — a 1.9 sig. strike per minute gap.
 Miller is far more active with takedowns, averaging 0.6 more per 15 minutes.
 Smith has tighter striking defense, making opponents miss more often.

 The Pick: Trevor Smith over Dan Miller.
-We're leaning Smith here at 66%, a solid but not overwhelming edge.
-Notably, the betting market has Smith at 48% implied while our model sees 66% — a 19-point disagreement that could signal value.
+The model gives Smith a slight nod at 56% — this could easily go either way.
+Notably, the betting market has Smith at 48% implied while our model sees 56% — a 8-point disagreement that could signal value.

 George Sullivan vs Dominic Waters